 - Use cold to shed calories faster

-The disclaimer is that Tim is not a doctor.
-Consult your doctor for any doubts, issues, or pre-existing conditions.
+About The Author: Tim Ferris says first and foremost in his own introduction that he is not a doctor and you should consult your doctor for any doubts, issues, and pre-existing conditions.

 Foods To Avoid